5, 4, 3, 2 ,1…………..Hey Adelaide, are you ready to get excited about space?

 You might also be interested in

 • Ready for take-off?
-Launch your intergalactic voyage with Adelaide Planetarium!
-Home to the only planetarium in Adelaide that is open to the public all year round, the Adelaide Planetarium at UniSA, Mawson Lakes, offers a unique interactive experience to explore the universe, galaxy and Solar System.
-Marvel as you journey across space and time with realistic projections of the Constellations, showcasing the position of the Sun, Moon, planets and stars on the Planetarium’s iconic dome ceiling from the comfort of your seat.
-Following the celestial tour of the night sky comes the experience of a fulldome movie including titles such as Starlight, Black Holes, Cosmic Collisions, Wildest Weather in the Solar System and Astronaut just to name a few.
-The Planetarium has over 20 fulldome movies that are shown in various sessions.
+Launch your intergalactic voyage at the Adelaide Planetarium!
+Home to the only planetarium in Adelaide that is open to the public all year round, the Adelaide Planetarium is based at the University of South Australia’s Mawson Lakes campus, and offers a unique, interactive experience to explore the universe, galaxy and solar system.
+Marvel as you journey across space and time from the comfort of your seat, with realistic projections of the constellations, showcasing the position of the Sun, Moon, planets and stars on the Planetarium’s iconic domed ceiling.
+Following a celestial tour of the night sky, you will experience a full-dome movie including titles such as Tycho to the Moon, Starlight, Cosmic Collisions, Wildest Weather in the Solar System, and Astronaut, just to name a few.
 The Adelaide Planetarium is open on select Saturdays of every month all year round and offers an extensive school holiday program.
 Whether you are a school group, a family or an astronomy buff, the Planetarium’s astronomers will make your visit out of this world!
-Night Sky ExperienceJourney into outer space with a highly qualified astronomer.
-Discover the Solar System, stars and constellations, including indigenous and traditional star lore…
+Night Sky ExperienceJourney into outer space with a highly experienced astronomer.
+Discover the solar system, stars and constellations, including indigenous and traditional star lore and mythology.
+MoviesThere are a variety…

 • Believe it or not, there are actually YouTube videos for kids don't have to involve an "unboxing".
 We recently stumbled across a great educational YouTube channel called Silly Science with Simon and what makes it even better is he's based in Adelaide!
 Simon is going to share some of his silly, fun, safe science experiments you can do at home with the kids.
 You can check them out here on this page, or jump over to Simon's YouTube Channel here to see them all.
 We'll be uploading our favourite ones here so be sure to check back for new videos.
 Make your own recycled paper!
 Have you ever tried making your own recycled paper?
 It's super fun, really easy and the pieces look amazing 😁 You can use any type of paper or paper product to make recycled paper... that’s right, even toilet rolls! 😅 Check out Silly Science with Simon’s YouTube channel to see how it’s done and let us know if you give it a try! https://www.youtube.com/watch?v=1krxWnB2Dmc Grow your own crystals at home!
 This is a 24-hour time-lapse of crystals growing! 💎😲 You can grow your own crystals at home by following these steps: Add 1.25 cups of…